kyma-project/kyma/docs/getting-started/13-trigger-function-with-event.md

 type: Getting Started
 ---

-This tutorial shows how to trigger a Function with an event from an Application connected to Kyma.
+This tutorial shows how to trigger a Function with an event from Commerce mock connected to Kyma.

 > **NOTE:** To learn more about events flow in Kyma, read the [eventing](/components/event-mesh) documentation.

-## Prerequisites

-This tutorial is based on an existing Function.
-To create one, follow the [Create a Function](#tutorials-create-a-function) tutorial.

-You must also have:

-- An Application bound to a specific Namespace.
-Read the tutorials to learn how to [create](/components/application-connector#tutorials-create-a-new-application) an Application and [bind](/components/application-connector#tutorials-bind-an-application-to-a-namespace) it to a Namespace.
-- An event service (an API of [AsyncAPI](https://www.asyncapi.com/) type) registered in the desired Application.
-Read the [tutorial](/components/application-connector#tutorials-register-a-service) to learn how to do it.
-- A Service Instance created for the registered service to expose events in a specific Namespace.
-Read the [tutorial](/components/application-connector#tutorials-bind-a-service-to-a-namespace) for details.

 ## Steps

+### Create the Trigger

 Follows these steps: